-1. Power - Turns the screen and wireless headphone transmitter for the selected Channel on or off.
-To hear audio while the screen is closed, press the Power button to turn the headphone transmitter on.

-- 2. Channel Selector Indicators When a button is pressed, the currently affected channel or channel button is illuminated momentarily. - 3.
-SOURCE Press to enter Source Selection screen. - channel is being controlled by the remote control.
+- 1. Power Turns the screen and wireless headphone transmitter for the selected Channel on or off.
+To hear audio while the screen is closed, press the Power button to turn the headphone transmitter on. - 2.
+Channel Selector Indicators When a button is pressed, the currently affected channel or channel button is illuminated momentarily. - 3.
+SOURCE Press to enter Source Selection screen. - 4.
+Channel/Screen Selector Switch Indicates which channel is being controlled by the remote control.
 When the selector switch is in the Rear 1 position, the remote controls the functionality of headphone Channel 1 (second row).
-When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row).
+When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row). - 5. ▶ Press to navigate menus.